-Since 2017 till now more than 230 undergraduate students of the IBS bachelor programs did a summer social project as part of volunteer groups of the Danilovtsy Volunteer Movement.
-The students engaged in the following activities:
+In 2017 - 2023 more than 300 undergraduate students of the IBS bachelor programs did a summer social project as part of volunteer groups of the Danilovtsy Volunteer Movement.

 Quotes from student reports: